How the LVAD Heart Pump Supports Failing Hearts

 How the heart pump blood?

-The heart muscles strongly contract and pump blood from the heart to the main artery, the aorta, from where each of the organs gets its nutrients and oxygen from the blood to function properly.
-Without this blood supply, your organs do not function properly, which can lead to various other problems.
+With every heartbeat, the heart muscles strongly contract and pump blood to the main artery, the aorta.
+From there, it travels to every organ and provides nutrients and oxygen to function properly.
+Without this blood flow, your organs do not function properly, and that opens the door to many other health issues.

-When the heart functions become compromised due to some disease or structural damage, your doctor may suggest implanting another heart, known as a mechanical heart or artificial heart, which is used to replace or assist the weakened heart.
+When this blood flow becomes disturbed due to any reason, you might need assistance – a mechanical or artificial heart, which is used to replace or assist the weakened heart.

 What are heart failure medical devices?

-Heart failure is a condition in which the heart becomes incapable of supplying enough blood to the whole body.
+When the blood supply decreases or is almost diminished and cannot supply the body's needs, heart failure treatment is then used.
 In such conditions, medical devices are used to replace or simply assist the heart.
 An artificial heart pump for congestive heart failure can also be used.
-Some of the medical devices that are used are described below:

 Types of heart devices: